 The Capstone Project class is required for all master's students and should be undertaken promptly after half the credits toward the degree have been completed.
 The class is worth one credit toward the degree, and as such, should involve approximately 45 hours of work.
-Students will approach a faculty member with whom they have previously studied to create a Capstone Project proposal in their area of ministry.
+Students approach a faculty member with whom they have previously studied to create a Capstone Project proposal in their area of ministry.
 Once the proposal has been approved, the student will have six months to complete the project, which will be evaluated by the supervising faculty member.

 Projects may include community advocacy, field research, library research, the creation of educational curricula, ritual design, creative writing, and more.
 Regardless of the nature of the project, the student will be expected to find a way to serve the larger community with this work and produce a written, visual, or audio summary of the project that can be shared with other students and faculty in the Capstone Project classroom.
 The final project presentation should demonstrate how the Capstone Project work serves the larger community.
-Students will be encouraged to use the Capstone Project online classroom.
-All students engaged in a Capstone Project, as well as those who have completed their project, are enrolled in the classroom as a source of support and inspiration in the project development process.
 Prerequisite: all required core courses.
 Detailed information is given below in the Instructions section of this handbook.